getyoti/web-fcm-demo/README.md

 Note: Windows users need to have OpenSSL installed.
 You can install it using [Chocolatey](https://chocolatey.org/): `choco install openssl`.

-## TypeScript Development

-This project uses TypeScript for both the server and build scripts.
-Here are the available commands:

-- **`npm run build`** - Compiles TypeScript files to JavaScript in the `dist/` folder
-- **`npm run dev:server`** - Runs the TypeScript server directly with ts-node (recommended for development)
-- **`npm run start`** - Runs the compiled JavaScript server from the `dist/` folder
-- **`npm run generate-certs`** - Generates SSL certificates using the TypeScript version

-### TypeScript Configuration

-The project includes a `tsconfig.json` file configured for:
-- ES2020 target with CommonJS modules
-- Strict type checking
-- Source maps and declaration files
-- Output to `dist/` directory

 ## Run locally

 This demo was designed to be run locally.
 To get started, follow the below steps in the root directory: